 15.30 A landscaping plan and a soft landscaping design document were submitted as part of the application.
 The landscaping includes the provision of trees within the car park and planting to the edge of the car park which would soften the proposed development and enhance the setting.
 The proposed landscaping also includes additional planting to supplement the existing tree lined (TPO protected) bank located on the southern boundary of the site which will help provide further separation with the residential properties.
-Only two trees would be removed the rest would be retained, the submitted tree protection plans show how the retained trees would be protected during construction and a condition would be placed on any approval to ensure the trees are protected prior to the commencement of works on the site (condition 17).
+Only two trees would be removed the rest would be protected during construction and a condition would be placed on any approval to ensure the trees are protected prior to the commencement of works on the site (condition 17).
 A landscaping condition would also be placed on any approval granted (condition 18).